 The complex TERRain and ECOlogical heterogeneity project (TERRECO) is a Korean and German university graduate training program, which has a social-ecological systems approach.

 It will utilize field studies, interviews, remote sensing and models to quantify the social-ecological-system of the Soyang Watershed and the Haen-myun Catchment in South Korea.

 TERRECO focuses on the modeling of ecosystem services under future scenarios and is a joint effort in ecology, biogeochemistry, hydrology, simulation modeling, economics and social behavior.
 It will include initiatives to establish permanent doctoral training in “transdisciplinary environmental problem solving and will train future natural resource managers in transdisciplinary methods with a focus on economic valuations of ecosystem services.
 Scenario studies, with respect to likely shifts in climate, land-use and social response to global change, will permit “visioneering” or evaluation of preferred alternatives in future land use.
 Decision-makers in the Soyang Watershed will be involved and provided with input from the scenario studies.

-Profs.
-John Tenhunen and Bernd Huwe (University of Bayreuth Center of Ecosystem and Environmental Research (BayCEER), Germany)
+- Prof. John Tenhunen (University of Bayreuth Center of Ecosystem and Environmental Research (BayCEER), Germany)